 The motivation for this is that in 2019 we will have to re-organise the Gammapy

 sub-packages and move and edit most files as we work towards Gammapy v1.0 in

-cherry-pick would work at all to backport bugfixes.
-Instead, the strategy
+would work at all to backport bugfixes.
+Instead, the strategy would be to